Jake Turx: Relationship with Azerbaijan

 Jake Turx has written positively about the Republic of Azerbaijan and the rise of Heydar Aliyev, father of current President Ilham Aliyev.
 In 2023, in the middle of the blockade of the Republic of Artsakh, Jake Turx was one of the foreign journalists who traveled to Nagorno-Karabakh, and he reported not seeing any blockade, with cars being able to pass unhindered.
 His statements have subsequently drawn criticism, with allegations that his trip was paid for and arranged by the government of Azerbaijan.

-Media appearances

-Turx has appeared on Al Jazeera, The Young Turks, Tucker Carlson Tonight, Anderson Cooper 360, CNN Newsroom with Brooke Baldwin, i24news, NPR's "1A" Show, and Sky News.

-Published work

-A book written by Turx, titled Stop, Drop, & LOL, was published by Menucha Publishers.

 Personal life

-Turx resides in Washington, DC during the work week.
-His family lives in Toms River, NJ.
+Turx, who speaks three languages—English, Yiddish, and Hebrew—resides in Washington, DC during the work week.
+His family lives in Toms River, New Jersey.

-In 2018 for Take Our Daughters and Sons to Work Day Turx took two of his children to the White House to partake in a "press briefing" organized for the children of the White House correspondents.
+In 2018, for Take Our Daughters and Sons to Work Day, Turx took two of his children to the White House to partake in a "press briefing" organized for the children of the White House correspondents.
 Donning a MAGA cap, his son asked press secretary Sarah Huckabee Sanders the following question, dubbed "kinda epic" by his father who said it was "his own idea": "After President Trump makes America great again, what job will there be for future presidents?"